tpiros/easy-api/README.md

 ## Run
 `npm run`

-By default the API starts up port 3000.
+By default the API starts up on port 3000.
 Edit `app.js` to change this.